isabella232/advertising-cloud.en/help/new/bulk-duplicate.md

 **Where to Find It**

-1. "Duplicate" from the the "Settings Gear Dropdown" for a specific campaign on the Campaign page
+* "Duplicate" from the the "Settings Gear Dropdown" for a specific campaign on the Campaign page.
-1. "Duplicate" from the "More" button on the Package/Placement dashboard page
+* "Duplicate" from the "More" button on the Package/Placement dashboard page.

 ![Campaigns](assets/campaigns.png)